jcdalbello/light-dark-toggle/README.md

-# light-dark-mode
+# Light-dark Toggle
-Batch script to toggle light and dark mode on Windows
+Batch script to toggle light and dark mode on Windows.